How Collagen Works and What the Science Tells Us (So Far)

 Getting the Dose Right

 The turn-over rate of collagen is estimated at 1.4% per day, but because we are all so different the optimal supplement amount for replacement of collagen is still unknown, however much of the research and data supports the use of 5-15 grams per day.
-In clinical practice, some practitioners are recommending up to 20 or 30g a day but this may not be needed for everyone.
+In clinical practice, some practitioners are recommending up to 20 or 30g of type I peptides a day but this may not be needed for everyone.
 What we do know is taking it consistently is key, as the effects will become more sustainable with regular use.

 If using collagen for performance, taking between 10-12 grams per day seems to be a good range for improving soft tissue health and reducing muscle soreness.
 Research also suggests that taking collagen around 30-60 minutes before your workout session is the ideal time to ensure that those key amino acids and peptide chains are present during the session and enhance the delivery to the target tissues.